gilesp1729/LoftyCAD/README.md

 # Material Girl branch:
 # This branch is the live development branch and will become the master in due course.
 Features described above refer to this branch and may not be present in the deprecated master branch.
-- This branch requires CGAL 5.0 and VS2019.
+- This branch requires CGAL 5.0 (at least) and VS2019.
-- CGAL 5.0 is a header-only library and requires no build steps (other than cmake to make all the .slns and vsprojs)
+- The 32-bit version must be used, since LoftyCAD is a 32-bit program for now.
-- A bug was found in CGAL 5.0 (issue #4522 raised with CGAL).
-The workaround is to do non-in-place polygon mesh operations, which may affect rendering performance.
-The bug was reported fixed in CGAL 5.0.2.
+- CGAL from 5.0 is a header-only library and requires no build steps (other than cmake to make all the .slns and vsprojs)

 # Master branch:
 # No further development will be done on the master branch.